w3f/polkadot-wiki/docs/learn/learn-parachains.md

 allows the capacity of a computer's memory to expand and for more processes to run concurrently with the trade-off that some processes will take longer to progress.

-### Permanent Parachain vs. On-demand Parachains
+### Permanent vs. On-demand Parachains

-Permanent parachains and nn-demand parachains are very similar from a development perspective.
+Permanent parachains and on-demand parachains are very similar from a development perspective.
 One can imagine that a chain developed with Substrate can at different points in its lifetime assume one of three states:

 - an independent chain with secured bridge,
-- a parachain always connected to the Relay Chain,
+- a parachain always connected to the Relay Chain (i.e. permanent),
-- or an on-demand parachain intermittently connected to the Relay Chain.
+- or a parachain intermittently connected to the Relay Chain (i.e. on-demand)

-It can switch between these last two states with relatively minimal effort since the difference is more of an economic distinction than a technological one.
+It can switch between these states with relatively minimal effort since the difference is more of an economic distinction than a technological one.

 On-demand parachains have the exact same benefits for connecting to
 {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} that a full parachain has.
 Namely, it is able to send messages to other para-objects through [XCMP](learn-xcm.md###XCMP) and it is secured under the full economic security of {{ polkadot: Polkadot :polkadot }}
 {{ kusama: Kusama :kusama }}'s validator set.

-The difference between permanent parachains and on-demand parachains is economic.

 ## Parachains' Use Cases